 The fact is, the Internet is with us.
 Those who are able make good use of it.
 Those you aren't labor under a handicap.
 The proliferation of education Web sites is documented in books such as Homework Help on the Internet by Marianne J. Dyson (Scholastic Reference, $3.95). ...
 There are pages and pages of web sites, including the one my son uses for homework practice: http://www.edu4kids.com/math.
 This is an excellent handbook and hits all the high points for children who want to try using the Internet for homework help.
 This includes those who use home computers and those who use computers at schools, libraries and other places." - Greg Langley, Books Editor, October 15, 2000.

-- On page 10, two of the Safe Search Engines are no longer available: http://cybersleuth-kids.com, and http://www.kidsnook.com.
-Two that are listed that still work and are recommended are: http://sunsite.berkeley.edu/KidsClick!/ and http://www.yahooligans.com
+- On page 10, three of the Safe Search Engines are no longer available: http://cybersleuth-kids.com, and http://www.kidsnook.com and http://www.yahooligans.com.
+One that is listed that still works is: http://sunsite.berkeley.edu/KidsClick!/

 - On page 27, under General English Sources, the new URL for the Internet Encyclopedia by Clifton Davis and Margaret Fincannon is: http://www.cam-info.net/enc.html